bcaro/wifilightV2-doc/docs/en_US/tuya.md

 ## A problem with an action command (the others work)

 1. Check the 4 points above
-2. Deactivate all wifilightV2 devices except the one to be tested (keep only one channel for multichannels) (leave the Tuya / Zigbee gateway active for a Zigbee device) and delete the logs for greater clarity.
+2. Deactivate all wifilightV2 devices except the one to be tested (keep only one channel for multichannels) (leave the Tuya/Zigbee gateway active for a Zigbee device) and delete the logs for greater clarity.
 3. Wait for the daemon to pass (it polls the devices every minute the message begins with: >>>>>>>> Search for)
 4. Wait 10s after the message containing >>>>>>>>>>> End <<<<<<<<<<<< (end of the interrogation of peripherals by the daemon).
 5. Activate the command of the plugin which malfunctions 2 times with 5s intervals